Warrior Knights: Mercenary Draft

 The only way a player can increase the size of his army is by hiring mercenaries.
 A number of cards equal to one more than the number of players is drawn from the Mercenary deck.
 Players claim turns in the Mercenary Draft during the Action phase.
 When all the turns are claimed, the Mercenary draft occurs.
 Players who have claimed a turn have the option of hiring one of the available mercenary cards by paying the fee listed on the card.

 Victory conditions

 In the edition published by Games Workshop in 1987, the first player to conquer more than half of the undamaged cities in play wins the game.

 The 2006 edition of the game published by Fantasy Flight Games added an additional victory condition: If the pool of Influence counters is exhausted before one player has conquered more than half of the cities, the player with the most Influence at that point is declared the winner.

 Reception

+Alex Bardy reviewed Warrior Knights for Adventurer magazine and stated that "An epic game, of Epic proportions, taking an Epic amount of time to play!
+Thankfully, it hasn't an Epic price."